Mohammad Tawhidi: Far right

 Tawhidi has been embraced by a number of Western far-right and Islamophobic groups.
 Tawhidi has been accused of being an ally of Australian far-right groups including the Australian Liberty Alliance as well as One Nation.
-Tawhidi had defended One Nation leader Pauline Hanson and supported her stances.
+Tawhidi had defended One Nation leader Pauline Hanson and supported her stances on a temporary travel ban on individuals from the Middle East during periods of intense ISIS recruitment and escalating Islamist attacks in the UK.

 Legal issues

-On November 4, 2022, Tawhidi was ordered to pay $20,000 in aggravated damages for making defamatory claims on Twitter that a man named Moustafa Awad was an "ISIS Promoter."
-Tawhidi also suggested on social media that his followers "report" Awad for being an "extremist," while publicly posting Awad's phone number, email address and business profiles online.
+On 4 November 2022, the Supreme Court of Victoria ordered Tawhidi to pay $20,000 in aggravated damages for making defamatory claims on Twitter that a man named Moustafa Awad was an "ISIS Promoter."
+The defamatory claims included an imputation that Awad used his position as a lawyer and migration agent to bring terrorists into the country.
+The incident began with Awad's social media comments, including, "I hope he spares a hero the trouble and takes his own life," and suggesting legislation should include "poisoning that c*** Tawhidi."
+In response, Tawhidi called on his followers to "report" Awad as an "extremist" and publicly shared Awad's contact details and business profiles.